Marathon Training Plan for Beginners: Your Ultimate Guide to 26.2 Miles!

 What is a realistic training time for a marathon?

 12-16 weeks (3-4 months) is perfect for most people.
 This gives you enough time to build up your distance safely.
-You can download and try my 12-week Marathon Training Plan for Beginners.
+You can check out and try my 12-week Marathon Training Plan for Beginners.

 What is the best age to run a marathon?